D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Dataset

 \section{Dataset}

 Prior works often use datasets containing tight garments, with little dynamic effects.
-To test our approach, we created a dataset of simulated 3D reproductions of real-world loose dresses ressembling one of the outfits in the 4DHumanOutfit dataset.
-This allows to test our model on multi-view reconstructions of a real dress.

-The loose dress is simulated over $172$ motion sequences, performing walking and running motions from AMASS~\cite{amass}.
+To test our approach, we created a dataset of a simulated 3D loose dress.
+We use a design similar to one of the outfits in 4DHumanOutfit~\citep{4DHumanOutfit}, allowing to test our model on multi-view reconstructions of a real dress.
+The dress is simulated over $172$ motion sequences, performing walking and running motions from AMASS~\citep{amass}.
 For each sequence, three body shapes were uniformly sampled following $\bodyshape \sim \mathcal{U}(-1, 1)$, where $\mathcal{U}$ is a uniform distribution.
 Furthermore, for each sequence, three cloth materials (bending \bending{}, stretching \stretching{}, density \density{}) were also uniformly sampled following $\gamma \sim \mathcal{U}([10^{-8}, 10^{-4}], [40, 200], [0.01, 0.7])$.
 Each sequence was simulated for all combinations of the sampled parameters.

-\paragraph*{Simulation.} We used a simulator based on projective dynamics \cite{simulator} which is less physically accurate but $10$ times faster than implicit solvers.
-It also only requires a single value for each cloth material parameter: bending, stretching, density.
-Other simulation parameters, which are not only dependent on the cloth (friction, air damping, collision tolerance), were fixed across all sequences.
-The simulation frame rate was set to 50 FPS.
-To initialize the simulation, the garment size was manually draped over the canonical body model, avoiding any intersection.
-Then, the garment was simulated over $100$ frames, linearly interpolating from the zero pose and shape to the first frame of the sequence.
-It was then stabilized over $100$ frames to reduce unintended noise caused by the interpolation.
+\paragraph*{Simulation.} We used a simulator based on projective dynamics~\citep{simulator} which is less physically accurate but $10$ times faster than implicit solvers.
+It requires a single value for each cloth material parameter: bending, stretching, density.
+Other simulation parameters, which do not only depend on the cloth (friction, air damping, collision tolerance), were fixed across all sequences.
+The simulation frame rate was 50 fps.
+To initialize the simulation, the garment size was manually draped over the canonical body model, avoiding intersections.
+The garment was simulated over $100$ frames, linearly interpolating from the zero pose and shape to the first frame of the sequence.
+It was then stabilized for $100$ frames to reduce noisy motion.